 Advantages of drupal

 Many people feel that Drupal is frightening because of his learning curve.
 However, once you see that description, there is a lot to like about this CMS, such as:

 - A ton of built-in site management options.

 - Access to thousands of modules and themes.

 - The ability to customize every aspect of your experience.

 Finally, Drupal is a way to go if you are looking for a CMS solution at the enterprise level.

-Joomla vs Drupal: Types of Websites You Can Build
+Joomla vs Drupal: Which Types of Websites You Can Build

 Joomla is the most capable CMS in creating social networks.
 It has a lot of built-in functionality for subscribing sites, forums and other ways of enabling user-generated content.
 There are extensions to further enhance their capabilities in this area.
 Joomla also excels with templates for many expanses and purposes in the field of e-commerce.

 Drupal is the most scalable CMS.
 For that reason, it is best to build large, custom, enterprise-level websites.
 It can also power the community platform with many users, online stores, social networks, and publishing sites.